E3SM-Project/Omega/components/omega/doc/devGuide/MetaData.md

 - std::string
 - bool

-`addMetaData` returns an integer value of zero upon success and returns -1 if the metadata name already exists.
+`addEntry` returns an integer value of zero upon success and returns -1 if the metadata name already exists.

-To remove metadata from a MetaData instance, the `removeMetaData` function is used.
+To remove metadata from a MetaData instance, the `removeEntry` function is used.

 ```
     int ret;
-    ret = Data1->removeMetaData("NewMeta");
+    ret = Data1->removeEntry("NewMeta");
 ```

-`removeMetaData` returns an integer value of zero upon success, -1 when there is no metadata by that name, and -2 when the removal action fails for other reasons.
+`removeEntry` returns an integer value of zero upon success, -1 when there is no metadata by that name, and -2 when the removal action fails for other reasons.

 ## Retreive a Metadata from a MetaData Instance

-Users can retrieve metadata using the `getMetaData` function.
+Users can retrieve metadata using the `getEntry` function.

 ```
     R8 R8Value;
-    ret = Data1->getMetaData("NewMeta", R8Value);
+    ret = Data1->getEntry("NewMeta", R8Value);
 ```

-The first argument of `getMetaData` is the name of the metadata.
-The second argument is passed by reference, allowing `getMetaData` to place the metadata's value into it.
+The first argument of `getEntry` is the name of the metadata.
+The second argument is passed by reference, allowing `getEntry` to place the metadata's value into it.

-Note that `getMetaData` is overloaded with several methods, each having different data types for the second argument.
+Note that `getEntry` is overloaded with several methods, each having different data types for the second argument.
 It is the user's responsibility to match the metadata name with the correct data type of the value.
 Otherwise, the function may throw a type-casting error exception.